UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-19-team02-hetergeneous-weak-learning.md

 ## Conclusion

 In this project, we studied the effects of heterogeneous weak labels in the form of mixed and combined labels using the SPML model.
 We show that mixed labels produce comparable results with their homogenous counterparts while combined labels had improved performance.
 In addition to this, we developed two novel modifications to the SPML algorithm that incorporate language-domain information in the form of a word embedding loss and CLIP post-processing procedure.
 We show that both methods individually improved the performance for homogeneous scribbles and when combined, compounded these benefits for further performance boost.
+In future work, we hope to explore more significant differences in architectures (especially those used by A2GNN) to see if we can extrapolate better performance.
+Additionally, we hope to utilize active learning to suggest annotation types that may be beneficial to model performance, thus further reducing annotation costs.

 ## References